AOMuiz/rn-swotd/README.md

 - Save current progress in AsyncStorage, so that if we close the App, we can continue.

-- Keep track of the stats:
+- Keep track of the stats(Streak system):

   - number of games played
   - win rate
   - current streak
   - max streak

-- Animations
+- Animations for guess word and keyboard

+### Todo

 More advance (needs some backend):